ABOUT YOUR BUFFALO POLICE DEPARTMENT

 Sign up for News Release Updates The Buffalo Police Department is a full-service police agency, which provides numerous programs and services on an annual basis.
 In an effort to catalog and report on these activities, we complete comprehensive reports covering our activities for the year.
 To view Annual Reports, click on the link.
 Please be aware these are large files and it may take a few moments to download.

 The Buffalo Police Department also maintains records on all service calls and other department activity.
 These records are compiled on a monthly basis, and are translated into an abbreviated format that is available for public view.
-We changed our reporting process in 2000, which also changed the way we create our monthly reports.
 You may view a copy of these reports by clicking on the appropriate link below.

 The Buffalo Police Department works with many different agencies on a Local, State, and Federal Level.
 The links below provide direct access to a number of these agencies.